AzraiHasan/TaskVillage/docs/phase_1_status.md

   - Built team productivity metrics showing individual contributions
   - Developed task trends chart showing creation and completion over time
   - Added time range filtering for trend analysis
+  - Migrated from Recharts to vue-chartjs for improved performance and compatibility

 ## Current Implementation Status
 We have successfully: